Jack Harshman: Baltimore Orioles

 The 1956 season turned out to be the last solid campaign for Harshman.
 Following an 8–8 season with the 1957 White Sox, Harshman, Larry Doby and Jim Marshall were traded to the Baltimore Orioles for Billy Goodman, Tito Francona and Ray Moore at the Winter meetings.
 When it was discovered by the Orioles that Harshman was suffering from a slipped disc, Baseball Commissioner Ford Frick ordered the Chisox to send either $20,000 or an acceptable player to the Orioles.
 Russ Heman was sent to Baltimore to complete this deal.

-In 1958, many of Harshman's numbers improved.
+Harshman was the first Orioles pitcher to win each of his first five appearances with the ballclub, a feat which was matched by Zach Eflin in 2024.
+Many of his numbers improved in 1958.
 His ERA was a career-low 2.89, third best in the AL, and he compiled a career-high 161 strikeouts to go with three shutouts.
 However, run support was scarce and he ended the season with a 12–15 record.

 Boston Red Sox and Cleveland Indians

 Harshman became a journeyman in 1959, playing for three different teams during the season.
 Harshman began with an 0–6 record and a 6.85 ERA before being traded to the Boston Red Sox for Billy Hoeft on June 15, 1959.
 Harshman would only spend one month with the Red Sox, going 2–3 with a 6.57 ERA in two starts and six relief appearances.

 The Cleveland Indians bought Harshman's contract on July 30, 1959.
 Over the remainder of the season, he posted a 5–1 record to go with a 2.59 ERA in 66 innings of work.

 The 1960 season would prove to be the last for Harshman in the majors.
 At the age of 32, his back problems were catching up with him.
 He was forced onto the disabled list on April 24 after checking into the Cleveland Lakeside Hospital to treat problems connected to slipped discs.
 It would take three months before he would take the mound again.
 Right from the start, he could not regain his groove.
 On July 24, the Red Sox scored five runs on three hits and four walks before Harshman was pulled after three innings.
 He would never get back on track, ending his final season with a 2–4 record and a 3.98 ERA.

 In October, Harshman was released by the Indians.
 In 1961, Jack participated in spring training in an effort to make the Los Angeles Angels roster, but instead ended up with a familiar team from his first professional year, the AAA Pacific Coast League San Diego Padres.
 He would go on to pitch in only four games, compiling a 0–1 record and a 6.00 ERA.